zfhui/json_api_talk/json_api_talk.md

 ## jsonapi-suite.org

-__"a collection of ruby libraries that facilitate the jsonapi.org specification."__
+__A collection of ruby libraries that facilitate the jsonapi.org specification.__

 - __-__ serialiser and deserialiser for { json:api }
 - __-__ spec helpers